 A.14.1.2 Securing Application Services on Public Networks

-The information involved in application services passing over public networks need to be protected from fraudulent activity, contract dispute and unauthorized disclosure and modification.
+The information involved in application services passing over public networks needs to be protected from fraudulent activity, contract dispute, and unauthorized disclosure and modification.
 For services being provided over a public network, like the internet, it is important to understand the risk levels involved and the business requirements for protecting information.
-Once again, it is important to consider confidentiality, integrity and availability.
+Once again, it is important to consider confidentiality, integrity, and availability.
 When financial transactions or sensitive personal information form part of the service, it is especially important to consider security to minimize the risk of fraudulent activity where GDPR requirements for encryption and other safeguards need to be the minimum requirements.
-Once operational, it is important to ensure that such services are constantly monitored for attack or undesired activity.
-The auditor will expect to see the consideration for “how secure” application services over public networks need to be, with decisions based on risk assessment and other legal, regulatory and contractual requirements.
+Once operational, it is important to ensure that such services are constantly monitored for attacks or undesired activity.
+The auditor will expect to see the consideration for “how secure” application services over public networks need to be, with decisions based on risk assessment and other legal, regulatory, and contractual requirements.

 A.14.1.3 Protecting Application Services Transactions

-Information involved in application service transactions must be protected to prevent incomplete transmission, mis-routing, unauthorised message alteration, unauthorised disclosure, unauthorised message duplication or replay.
+The information involved in application service transactions must be protected to prevent incomplete transmission, misrouting, unauthorized message alteration, unauthorized disclosure, unauthorized message duplication, or replay.
 Additional protection is likely to secure application service transactions (not necessarily just financial transactions).
 These may include; Use of electronic signatures, Use of encryption; and Use of secure protocols.
-The ongoing monitoring of such transactions in as near to real-time manner is also likely to be required.
+The ongoing monitoring of such transactions in a near to real-time manner is also likely to be required.

 A.14.2 Security in development and support processes